vandanakvs/AzureBlobOperations/README.md

 3. Download file – bytes or text
 4. Delete a file

-Using [Polly](https://github.com/App-vNext/Polly) for retry mechanism.
+Using [Polly](https://github.com/App-vNext/Polly) for retry mechanism. - Polly is a .NET resilience and transient-fault-handling library that allows developers to express policies such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation, and Fallback in a fluent and thread-safe manner.

 To instantiate the BlobActions class you need azure storage account, storage key, container name, max retry value to perform blob operations and logger object
 ```